No. 40 Squadron RNZAF: Present

-Located at RNZAF Base Whenuapai 40 Squadron today operates five C-130H(NZ) Hercules and two Boeing 757-2K2's.
+Located at RNZAF Base Whenuapai 40 Squadron operates five C-130J-30 Super Hercules, two Boeing 757-2K2’s.
+The C-130H(NZ) models were retired from service on 31 January 2025, and then sold to Coulson Aviation.

-The squadron saw action throughout the pacific war against Japan, helped supply New Zealand forces fighting in Korea, Malaya, Vietnam, East Timor, Afghanistan, and Iraq, and provided transport to United States and United Kingdom forces in the 1990 Gulf War.
+The squadron saw action throughout the Pacific War against Japan, helped supply New Zealand forces fighting in Korea, Malaya, Vietnam, East Timor, Afghanistan, and Iraq, and provided transport to United States and United Kingdom forces in the 1990 Gulf War.

 Humanitarian missions have included flying in the first Cyclone Tracy relief supplies to Darwin, assisting victims of the Bali bombing and the Boxing Day tsunami.
 Since the late 1960s the squadron has detached aircraft each summer to work in the Ross Dependency of Antarctica.
 During the period 29 November to 12 December 1979, the squadron flew flights to Antarctica in support of body recovery operations associated with the Air New Zealand Flight 901 DC-10 crash which impacted the slopes of Mt Erebus with the loss of all 257 lives.

 A major operation for the squadron was the 2011 Christchurch earthquake which saw nearly the entire fleet working around the clock distributing personnel, freight, SAR teams and medical supplies to the people of Christchurch.
 40 Squadron aircraft worked in conjunction with C-130s from the Republic of Singapore Air Force, Royal Australian Air Force, and U.S. Air Force.

-40 Squadron is held in high regard internationally having won various tactical flying competitions in the USA competing against other air forces in exercises such as Green Flag East at Little Rock Air Force Base, Arkansas.
+40 Squadron is held in high regard internationally, having won various tactical flying competitions in the USA competing against other air forces in exercises such as Green Flag East at Little Rock Air Force Base, Arkansas.

 Fleet

 Boeing 757-2K2

-In 2003 two second-hand Boeing 757s were purchased from Transavia, which 40 Squadron operate in transport, freight, cargo and troop movement roles.
+In 2003 two second-hand Boeing 757-200s were purchased from Transavia, which 40 Squadron operate in transport, freight, cargo and troop movement roles.
 They can also be converted for medical use in emergencies.
 Their registrations are NZ7571 and NZ7572.

-The RNZAF is now looking at replacement aircraft for the 757s, a decision was expected in 2021 but has been delayed until 2028 at the earliest.

-C-130H(NZ) Hercules

-The RNZAF purchased the three first ever, H model Hercules (NZ 7001, NZ 7002, NZ 7003) from the US in April 1965 and then another two aircraft (NZ 7004, and NZ 7005) in 1968.
-Since the introduction of the type they have been involved extensively carrying freight, troops, and providing humanitarian relief to countries all over the world.
+In 2024, it was decided by the Ministry of Defence that aircraft should now be replaced due to ongoing issues and maintenance problems for both aircraft.